 Data for this report comes from real-time sales reporting by participating cannabis retailers via their point-of-sale systems, which are linked up with Headset’s business analytics software.
 Sales data is cross-referenced with our catalog of over 500,000 products to provide detailed information on market trends.
 Headset’s data is very reliable, as it comes digitally direct from our partner retailers.
 However, the potential does exist for misreporting in the instance of duplicates, incorrectly classified products, inaccurate entry of products into point-of-sale systems, or even simple human error at the point of purchase.
 Thus, there is a slight margin of error to consider.

 To start this industry report, we first need to give more context to the Oregon market by looking at all the US states that Headset Insights covers (i.e., California, Colorado, Nevada, Oregon, and Washington).
 The graphic above shows total Q2 2020 recreational cannabis sales by state on the left axis and year over year sales growth on the right.
 In terms of Q2 2020 sales, Oregon falls somewhere in the middle of the aforementioned states, but has been growing at the fastest clip (+50.7% YoY), showing that the state’s market has quite a bit of momentum moving into the second half of 2020.
-Learn more about the Oregon cannabis market with Oregon Insights Premium.
+Dive deeper into brands and products with Headset Insights.

 To start this industry report, we first need to give more context to the Oregon market by looking at all the US states that Headset Insights covers (i.e., California, Colorado, Nevada, Oregon, and Washington).
 The graphic above shows total Q2 2020 recreational cannabis sales by state on the left axis and year over year sales growth on the right.
 In terms of Q2 2020 sales, Oregon falls somewhere in the middle of the aforementioned states, but has been growing at the fastest clip (+50.7%YoY), showing that the state’s market has quite a bit of momentum moving into the second half of 2020.